YingyiYang/Stats506Final/README.md

 # Stats 506 F20 Final Project

-For adults who weigh less than they were 10 years ago, what types of nutrient intake and what demographic variables play an important role?
+For adults who weigh less than they were 10 years ago, what their current nutrient intake and demographic factors are considered important?

 ## Code organization

 - `Final.Rmd`,  `Final.html`: the write-up for this project
 - `data`:
   + `file_download.sh` : the shell script for downloading the required files
   + `nhanes_files.txt`: the file names for the dataset on [NHANES](https://wwwn.cdc.gov/Nchs/Nhanes/)
  - `finalProj.ipynb`: source code written in jupyter notebook